agster27/unpackerr.github.io/docs/install/configuration.md

 [example config file](https://github.com/Unpackerr/unpackerr/blob/main/examples/unpackerr.conf.example)
 to paint the full picture of how to configure Unpackerr.

+## Config Generator

+[Notifiarr](https://notifiarr.com) hosts a configuration file maker.
+Simply fill in a web form, and click a button to get a working config file.

+- **Access the generator here: https://notifiarr.com/unpackerr.php**

 ## Config File Notes

+- Setting a log file is strongly recommend.
+This makes it much easier to troubleshoot problems.
 - To use a config file in Docker, mount `/config` to the container and Unpackerr will write a config file.
 - When using a config file you must uncomment at minimum the `[[header]]` (`[[radarr]]`), `url` and `api_key`.
 - Uncomment means remove the hash `#` at the beginning of the line.